cubieplayer/cubian.org/_posts/2014-06-30-troubleshooting-nandinstall-on-a20.md

 **Note, everytime your burn an android system to nand, and you want change to linux, you need to perform this step, otherwise the board won't start after running cubian-nandinstall.**

 #root setting in uEnv.txt
 Another common pitfall is the root device parameter is not setted correctlly in uEnv.txt.
-The nand install script will set `root=/dev/nandb` in uEnv.txt, it should be okay with Cubian's kernel.
-It should be `/dev/nand2` if you use patwood's kernel.
-The device name is determined by whether you set **CONFIG_SUNXI_NAND_COMPAT_DEV** in kernel config.
+The nand install script will set `root=/dev/nandb` in uEnv.txt, it's fine with Cubian's kernel.
+If you are using other kenrel, like patwood's, you should change it to `/dev/nand2`.
+The device name is determined the kernel config option **CONFIG_SUNXI_NAND_COMPAT_DEV**.

 Please let me know, if you still have problems about nand-install.